dillp1/PurdueGradeTracker/README.md

 # Purdue Grade Tracker

 This project serves as a CLI-based grade tracker.
-While this app is tailored to me and my needs, it can be used by a majority of students.
+While this app is tailored to my needs, it can be used by most students.

-This is my first project using Git, GitHub, and my first python project that is separate from my coursework.
+This is my first project using Git, GitHub, and my first Python project that is separate from my coursework.

 Progress:

-4/24/24 - Project Initialization, added Semester write-to-file functionality
+4/24/24 - Project Initialization, added Semester write-to-file functionality, implemented Course class